15+ Mind-Blowing Smartphone Sales Statistics 2023

 The actual number of phones shipped by Nokia in 2021 was 53.2 million.
 Yes, Nokia is still selling feature mobile phones- particularly 42.3 million of them.

 Fun fact:- Only 11% of US adults have a smartphone, despite owning a cellphone.
-Most likely due to the fact that smartphones have shown to be quite addictive.
+Most likely due to the fact that smartphones have been shown to be quite addictive.

 Huawei Smartphone Sales Statistics